kaku2015/PrivacySafeDocs/Device Owner (Non ROOT) Setup.md

 ### Notice:
 - Due to limitations of the MIUI system such as Xiaomi, Hide App feature may be invalid.
 Please activate it with caution.
-- The latest test version (354) of the Huawei EMUI system for non-intra-mobile push updates.
-After activating the ADB, there may be a problem that the mobile phone restarts and loses individual system apps.
+- The latest version of the Huawei EMUI system (341 or above) may cause mobile phone restart and lose individual system apps after activating ADB.
+This is caused by the latest version of the EMUI bug.
 Please activate it with caution.
-If this problem occurs, uninstall the app and restart the phone to restore it.
+The solution after this problem occurs: Hide the missing apps and unhide it.
+You can also restore after uninstalling the app and restarting your phone.
 - After Samsung S8+ Android8.0 activates ADB, it may cause the administrator to lock and inaccessible after booting, and may cause problems such as facial recognition unusable.
 Please activate it with caution.

 ### Setup steps: